bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 As for why the healthy node has to be shut down while creating a snapshot of it, if it isn’t shut down first then pods can be scheduled as the snapshot is taken which will cause some dangerous states in terms of how it exists after being utilized by the AzureMachineTemplates.

 In terms of how a healthy node would be selected, there is already an annotation on each node from its status as to when they’ve last been patched.
 An ideal node would be one which has been patched since the last prototype went into service and is running and healthy.
-Whichever node has been steadily healthy for the longest amount of time should be chosen as it’s the most overall stable.
+Whichever node has been steadily healthy for the longest amount of time since the last patch and has the patch applied should be chosen as it’s the most overall stable.
 As the prototype is always from a successfully healthy and working node the image is always known to be working before being chosen for replication.

 In terms of when to take a snapshot, a day is given as a general example which should be good for typical use but the specification of how often will be customizable as we know that certain operators have different strategies and use cases for how they’re running their services on our clusters.